dobarkod/DjangoNoseTestRunner/README.md

 DjangoNoseTestRunner is a plugin for Sublime Text 2 that allows you to run the test under cursor in the currently opened test file.

+The plugin supports running tests using `django-nose` (recommended) or the standard Django test runner.

 ## Example usage

 Open one of your test files, navigate to a test function you want to run,